gumtreeerkin/gumtreeerkin/README.md

 # installation
-java 7 and maven is required to install the application.  run:
+java 7 and maven is required to install the application run:

-java -jar target/gumtreeerkin-1.0.0-SNAPSHOT-jar-with-dependencies.jar
+mvn clean install  assembly:single

 This will compile the project,run the tests and  create a runnable jar file.